 Event Organiser Guidance

-Thames Byelaw 9 requires Event Organisers to seek consent from the District Harbour Master should they want to organise a: recreational, sporting, race, sponsored event, display, regatta, rally, demonstration, culture event, a fireworks display or any other river event on the tidal River Thames.
+Thames Byelaw 9 requires event organisers to seek consent from the Harbour Masters should they want to organise a: recreational, sporting, race, sponsored event, display, regatta, rally, demonstration, culture event, a fireworks display or any other river event on the tidal River Thames.

-Therefore, the PLA requests that all Event Organisers consult with the District Harbour Master at their earliest opportunity, prior to undertaking any detailed planning for a proposed event or waterborne activity.
+The PLA requests that all event organisers consult with the Harbour Masters at their earliest opportunity, prior to undertaking any detailed planning for a proposed event or waterborne activity.

 All events will be required to submit a formal Risk Assessment and event plan (including; numbers involved, timetable for event, location(s) of proposed event) for the proposed event/activity to the District Harbour Master.
 Should the PLA have any comments on these documents then these must be fully considered prior to the event being given consent.

 It cannot be overstated enough, that early dialogue takes place with the District Harbour Master to ensure that it is clear what details will be required within the Risk Assessment and event plans.
 However in most cases the following as a minimum must be considered and include:

 - Collisions (with fellow competitors and other Port users),